 Coastal and Desert Dunes: Structure and Evolution

-Albertas Bitinas (Klaipeda University, Lithuania), Nils Asp and Pedro Walfir Souza-Filho (Federal University of Pará, Brazil), Donatas Pupienis (Vilnius University, Lithuania), Douglas Jerolmack (University of Pennsylvania), Gary Kocurek (University of Texas – Austin), Hans Tõnisson (Tallinn University)
+Albertas Bitinas (Klaipeda University, Lithuania), Donatas Pupienis (Vilnius University, Lithuania), Nils Asp and Pedro Walfir Souza-Filho (Federal University of Pará, Brazil), Douglas Jerolmack (University of Pennsylvania), Gary Kocurek (University of Texas – Austin), Hannes Tõnisson (Tallinn University, Estonia)

 Coastal sand dunes are common landforms along continental margins and their origin, migration, and stabilization have been intimately linked to sediment availability, sea-level history, climatic shifts, hydrological regime, vegetation dynamics, and most recently, human-induced changes.
 Along with inland dunefields, these aeolian features are the only geological archives of centennial-to-millennial-scale dynamics of continental and regional wind patterns, a database that has the potential for groundtruthing the existing models of atmospheric circulation.
 Hemisphere-scale climatic signals are likely recorded in dune stratigraphy, with abrupt changes manifested as truncation of bounding surfaces and regionally correlated event horizons.
 My recent studies have focused on the response of coastal dunes and interdunal wetlands to climate change, coatsal sediment dynamics, and human impact.
 A combination of high-resolution geophysics, radiocarbon, and optical dating is used to reconstruct dunefield dynamics and correlate major phases of aeolian activity and stabilization with known climatic episodes.